IngmarBitter/defenders/md/Salvation/Baptism.Catholic.md

 <img src="BaptismUnifying.jpg" alt="BaptismUnifying" style="float:right;width:11rem;max-width:11rem;height:auto;margin:0 0 .5rem 1rem">

-“There is one Lord, one faith, one Baptism” (Eph 4:5).
+“There is one Lord, one faith, one Baptism” (Eph.
+4:5).
 Trinitarian Baptism creates a real bond of unity among Christians.
 The Catholic Church recognizes as valid the Baptisms of many ecclesial communities.
 Christ prayed for unity (John 17:20–23); Baptism grounds our ecumenical hope and summons all the baptized toward full communion in truth and charity.

 !!!
     2 ​With all humility, meekness, and patience, bearing with one another in love,   ​3 be eager to **keep the unity** of the Spirit in **the bond of peace**.
 4 ​There is one body and one Spirit, even as you were called in one hope of your calling,   5 ​one Lord, one faith, **one baptism**,   6 ​one God and Father of all, who is above all, and through all, and in you all.